abdibrokhim/ascon-stm32-asm-opt/final-report/FINAL_REPORT.md

 One subtlety: Because only 16 rounds (instead of the full 32) are used per block mixing, there might be theoretical concerns about whether this truncated encryption is a pseudo-random permutation on each step.
 However, since the final output is subjected to a full 32-round encryption (16 rounds in the last chaining step plus 16 in the final output stage, effectively 32 on the last block), and earlier truncated encryptions are concealed by subsequent XORs, no practical weaknesses in the MAC procedure have been published.
 The GOST MAC is conceptually similar to well-known MAC constructions like CBC-MAC; its security rests on the difficulty of forging outputs without knowing the key.

 > Full code implementation?
-Refer to Appendix X
+Refer to Appendix G

 ## Methods